What Assets Do You Lose in Chapter 7 Bankruptcy?

 What assets do you lose in Chapter 7 bankruptcy depends largely on your state’s exemption laws and the value of your property.
 Most people keep their essential belongings including modest homes, basic vehicles, and personal items.
 However, luxury items, valuable collections, and non-exempt property may be sold by the bankruptcy trustee to pay creditors.

 Chapter 7 is often called “liquidation bankruptcy” because it allows trustees to sell certain assets.
-The good news is that federal and state exemptions protect most necessities from seizure.
+Federal and state exemptions are designed to protect many basic necessities from seizure.
 Understanding which assets face risk helps you make informed decisions about your financial future.

 Chapter 7 bankruptcy divides your property into exempt and non-exempt categories.
 Exempt assets remain protected and cannot be taken by trustees.
 These typically include your primary residence (up to specific equity limits), one vehicle, basic household goods, clothing, and tools needed for work.